CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![shorthand image](assets/manual-bits/h-m008.png){: .man}\
-Manual (H): ha, cha, hat, chat, what, which
+Manual (H): ha, cha, hat, chat, what, which,

 See below for Revised.

 H, CH, and WH are all large circles, and described here for easy comparison.
 All books agree that H is above the line and is written ccw, unless following S or P. Most agree that CH is cw and below the line.

+I think CHL and CHR turn in different directions, so the small circle just continues the motion.
+(Cricket) To be confirmed.

 Most of the time, it is safe, and faster, to omit the H in WH.
 There are, however, times when you need to record the exact spelling.
 I prefer to start WH at the bottom, to make an enlarged W, or to start it at the right, instead of at the top.

-#### H: CH
+#### H: -CH-

 Note the different ways of writing *school* or *scholar*.

 ![shorthand image](assets/manual-bits/ch-m006.png){: .man}\
-Manual: ch
+Manual: ch,

 ![shorthand image](assets/manual-bits/ch-m007.png){: .man}\
-Manual (CH): chair, Christ, ache, ahead
+Manual (CH): chair, Christ, ache, ahead,

 ![shorthand image](assets/manual-bits/school-m011.png){: .man1row}\
-Manual: school
+Manual: school,

 ![shorthand image](assets/supp-bits/inch-s.png){: .sup1row}
 ![shorthand image](assets/supp-bits/such-s.png){: .sup1row}
 ![shorthand image](assets/supp-bits/much-s.png){: .sup1row}
 ![shorthand image](assets/supp-bits/school-s.png){: .sup1row}\
-Supplement: inch, such, much, school
+Supplement: inch, such, much, school,

 ![shorthand image](assets/revised-split/ch-r04.jpg){: .rev}\
-Revised: ch, Christ, arch, filch, chat, such, scholar, scheme, chl, chloric, richly, speechless
+Revised: ch, Christ, arch, filch, chat, such, scholar, scheme, chl, chloric, richly, speechless,

 ![shorthand image](assets/revised-split/c-r07.jpg){: .rev}\
-Revised: cd, ch, chl, chr, aches, pitch'd, filches, pilchard, ck, cl, cm, cn, cqu, cr, cs, ct, cy
+Revised: cd, ch, chl, chr, aches, pitch'd, filches, pilchard, ck, cl, cm, cn, cqu, cr, cs, ct, cy,

-MCH: Teaching Part 1 Common Words (below)
+-MCH-: Teaching Part 1 Common Words (below)

-NCH and SCH can be written without an angle or break – ie in the other direction, still below the line.
+-NCH- and -SCH- can be written without an angle or break – ie in the other direction, still below the line.
 (Supplement)

 NCH and SCH without angle might mean changing direction.
 The Supplement also shows MCH doing the same.
 (Cricket)